-This new type of therapy is being developed for prostate cancer in many different forms (different isotopes attached to different PSMA-targeting molecules), and has received a significant amount of interest from the medical community due to exciting but anecdotal case reports.
-Clinical trials now appear to both prove safety and confirm efficacy.
+This new type of therapy is being developed for prostate cancer in many different forms (different isotopes attached to different PSMA-targeting molecules), and has received a significant amount of interest from the medical community due to exciting but anecdotal case reports over the past 15 years.12 Clinical trials now appear to both prove safety and confirm efficacy.

 An early prospective, single-arm phase 2 clinical trial evaluated 177Lu-PSMA-617 in 30 men with mCRPC whose tumors express PSMA.
 All but two of the men had previously received and progressed after standard treatments.
 The men were treated with between one to four cycles of 177Lu-PSMA-617.
 Following treatment their PSA levels dropped by over 50% in 17 of the 30 (57%) patients treated, and by over 30% in 21 (70%) patients.
 Tumors stopped growing or shrank in many patients, including complete or partial tumor shrinkage in 14 of 17 (82%) patients who had metastatic tumors in lymph nodes and other non-bone sites on CT scans.